-- supply and demand for energy resources, commodities, semi-finished and finished consumer and industrial products; - changes in the exploration or production of energy resources, commodities, semi-finished and finished consumer and industrial products; - the location of regional and global exploration, production and manufacturing facilities; - > the location of consuming regions for energy resources, commodities, semi-finished and finished consumer and industrial products; - > the globalization of production and manufacturing; - global and regional economic and political conditions, including armed conflicts and terrorist activities; embargoes and strikes; - > developments in international trade; - changes in seaborne and other transportation patterns, including the distance car go is transported by sea; - > environmental and other regulatory developments; - > currency exchange rates; and weather.
+- Surger supply and demand for energy resources, commodities, semi-finished and finished consumer and industrial products; - ⊠...changes in the exploration or production of energy resources, commodities, semi-finished and finished consumer and industrial products; - ⊠. the location of regional and global exploration, production and manufacturing facilities; - ⊠...the location of consuming regions for energy resources, commodities, semi-finished and finished consumer and industrial products;

+⊠ •• the globalization of production and manufacturing;

+- Subal and regional economic and political conditions, including armed conflicts and terrorist activities; embargoes and strikes; - ⊠ •• developments in international trade; - 🗵 ••• changes in seaborne and other transportation patterns, including the distance cargo is transported by sea; - ⊠ •• environmental and other regulatory developments; - ⊠ ·· currency exchange rates; and - ⊠••weather.

-The factors that influence the supply of vessel capacity include:
+Factors that influence the supply of vessel capacity include:

-- > the number of newbuilding deliveries;

-- > port and canal congestion;

-- > the scrapping rate of older vessels;

-- > vessel casualties; and

-- > the number of vessels that are out of service.
+- ⊠ •• the number of newbuilding deliveries; - \boxtimes ••• the scrapping rate of older vessels; - ⊠ •• vessel casualties; and - \boxtimes ••• the number of vessels that are out of service.

-We anticipate that the future demand for our dry bulk carriers will be dependent upon continued economic growth in the world's economies, including China and India, seasonal and regional changes in demand, changes in the capacity of the global dry bulk carrier fleet and the sources and supply of dry bulk cargo to be transported by sea.
-The capacity of the global dry bulk carrier fleet seems likely to increase and there can be no assurance that economic growth will continue.
+Demand for our dry bulk carriers is dependent upon economic growth in the world's economies, seasonal and regional changes in demand, changes in the capacity of the global dry bulk carrier fleet and the sources and supply of dry bulk cargo transported by sea.
+Given the large number of new dry bulk carriers currently on order with shipyards, the capacity of the global dry bulk carrier fleet seems likely to increase and economic growth may not resume in areas that have experienced a recession or continue in other areas.
 Adverse economic, political, social or other developments could have a material adverse effect on our business and operating results.